Explore Saint Paul with Google Treks

 Visit Saint Paul partnered with Google Maps to document some of the most iconic and interesting areas of Minnesota's capital city that cannot be reached by Google Street View.
 Using similar technology, the Google Trekker is a special 50-pound, panoramic camera that the Visit Saint Paul team lugged around to a list of places to bring you these treks.

-Take a walk through the beautiful nature preserve.
+Take a walk through a beautiful nature preserve.

-Step inside one of Saint Paul's most iconic buildings and an architectural wonder.
+Step inside one of Saint Paul's most iconic architectural wonders.

-Run the bases and check out the home of the St. Paul Saints.
+Run the bases and explore the concourse at the home of the St. Paul Saints.

 Walk this 18 hole-course nestled behind Como Park Zoo & Conservatory.

-Get up close for a look at one of the last remaining free zoos in the country.
+Get an up-close look at one of the last remaining free zoos in the country.